bekk/bekk-christmas/post/thecloud/wip-cloudflare-workers.md

 ingress: >-
-  [Cloudflare Workers](https://workers.cloudflare.com/) is a service that let's you run serverless functions on [Cloudflare's Edge Network](https://www.cloudflare.com/network/) close to the where the user is located.
+  [Cloudflare Workers](https://workers.cloudflare.com/) is a service that let's you run serverless functions on [Cloudflare's Edge Network](https://www.cloudflare.com/network/) close to where the user is located.
 Combined with the [V8 engine](https://v8.dev/) this lets you write highly scalable functions in the cloud with fast startup and response times.
   This article shows how you can get started using Cloudflare Workers and